micbrahim/micbrahim.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a current undergraduate at the [Paul G. Allen School of Computer Science and Engineering](https://www.cs.washington.edu) studying computer science.
+I'm a current undergraduate at the [Paul G. Allen School of Computer Science and Engineering](https://www.cs.washington.edu) and [Information School](https://ischool.uw.edu) studying computer science and informatics.
 I'm also a research assistant at the SSOL Lab, advised by [Vikram Iyer](https://homes.cs.washington.edu/~vsiyer/), where I focus on creating embedded system software for micro-scale robots.

 I also focus on outreach of computer science and other STEM topics to underprivileged and underserved communities.
 I'm an [Allen School Ambassador](https://www.cs.washington.edu/outreach/ambassador), and also a teacher and mentor at both [AVELA](http://students.washington.edu/avelauw/index.html) and [Rawan](https://www.rawanmentorship.org/).
 I find it fulfilling to help out communities that I was once part of.
 You can even set up a 1-1 ambassador meeting with me [here](https://UWCSEappointments.as.me/?location=https%3A%2F%2Fwashington.zoom.us%2Fmy%2Fmichaelibrahim).